karmingc/careeers/docs/design.md

 ## Palette

-In terms of palette, we use material design's palette as our base.
+In terms of palette, we use [material design](https://material.io/resources/color/#!/)'s color chart as our base.

 - background
   - white: #ffffff